Contacts and Referrals

 - If the referral is not considered urgent but felt to meet threshold for a safeguarding response, an Online request for support Referral Form should be completed via the online portal;

-- When there is current Social Care involvement with a family.
+- When there is current Children's Services involvement with a family, including looked after children.
 The named worker should be contacted with your concerns;

 - To have concerns 'noted or logged' on a system.
 Internal School Systems should be used for these concerns;

-- By Key Workers of an open Families First Assessment.
-If a child/young person within your school has an open Families First Assessment, advice should be sought from your local Senior Families First Coordinator;
+- By Lead Professionals of an open Family Assessment.
+If a child/young person within your school has an open Family Assessment, advice should be sought from your local Senior Families First Coordinator;

-- When there is an open Families First Assessment to another agency.
-Schools should contact the named Key worker.
+- When there is an open Family Assessment to another agency.
+Schools should contact the named Lead Professional;

-If you are not a school or a key worker of an open Families First Assessment, please use the Continuum of Needs Continuum of Needs and/or seek advice from your agency designated safeguarding lead.
+If you are not a school or a Lead Professional providing Families First support, please use the Continuum of Needs and/or seek advice from your agency designated safeguarding lead.

 Early years providers have a duty under section 40 of the Childcare Act 2006 to comply with the welfare requirements of the early years foundation stage (EYFS)44.
 Early years providers must ensure that: